jenisys/invoke-cleanup/py.requirements/README.txt

-This directory contains python package requirements for "invoke-tasklet-cleanup".
+This directory contains python package requirements for "invoke-cleanup".
 These requirement files are used by:

   * pip